Godiesc/firefox-gx/Tricks/README.md

 ## Image in menus (contextual menu and arrowpanel menus)

-<p><b>Warning: </b>In themes that use  an animated image could cause a hight cpu use, in themes with static image I didn't notice any inconvenient. </p>
+<p><b>Warning: </b>Not comptible if you use "Firefox Color" extension" and themes that use an animated image will cause a hight cpu use, in themes with static image I didn't notice any inconvenient. </p>

 ```